In this article you will learn how to overcome hesitation in 4 easy steps »

 This is when the challenge can really begin.
 As you are picturing this worst case scenario, ask yourself, “So what?”
 So what if you make a mistake in your presentation.
 How likely is it that you will make a mistake so bad that it would result in being terminated from your position?
 Chances are that you have seen many people trip over words in their presentations before, but no one said anything.
 Do you have any evidence that you will embarrass yourself?
 What would you say to a friend in the same situation?
 Is your fear in proportion to the actual event?

 As you engage in this exercise, it is important to write everything down.
-Not only will it help you organise your thoughts, but will help you to see if your facts that support your fear are shorter or longer than the list of facts that do not support your fear.
+Not only will it help you organize your thoughts, but will help you to see if your facts that support your fear are shorter or longer than the list of facts that do not support your fear.

 Often the experience of paralysis by analysis leaves people feeling anxious, tense and wound up.
 Taking a few moments to do deep breathing can do wonders in helping you to think properly.
 One of the prominent symptoms of anxiety is an increased heart rate.
 When one’s heart rate exceeds 100 bpm, adrenaline is released into the body, causing it to enter a stress response.
 When this happens, it affects the part of brain that is responsible for problem solving, making it harder to think clearly.